Financial Advice

 recommendations in light of any issues arising from the last meeting.

 [The adviser's last real opportunity to close the deal.
-If you don't proceed, all their time and work will have been in vain.]
+If you don't proceed, all their time and work will have been in vain unless you agreed to pay for their recommendations.]

 What ongoing service should I expect?

 Most financial advice, especially investment-related, benefits from some ongoing monitoring and advice.
-If your adviser receives annual commission and/or fees, they
+If you pay your adviser annual fees (or they receive commission on historical business), they

 should really review your situation at least once a year, usually via a meeting, and contact you ad-hoc if an urgent matter needs discussing.

-If this doesn't happen, you should take your annual commission and/or fees to another adviser who'll do a better job.
-Fortunately, this is quite straightforward
+If this doesn't happen, you should take your annual fees and/or commission to another adviser who'll do a better job.
+Fortunately, this is quite straightforward.

 You just need to inform the underlying product providers that you wish to change the 'agency' to a new adviser.
 Any commissions will then pass to your new adviser,